Powder Coating

 Military Spec Paint

-Sub Source provides military spec (MIL-SPEC) painting options for aerospace programs, the Department of Defense and all branches of the military.
+Sub Source offers military specification (MIL-SPEC) painting solutions for aerospace programs, the U.S. Department of Defense, and all branches of the military.
+Our coatings meet strict performance and durability standards, ensuring compliance with defense requirements while delivering superior protection in the most demanding environments.
+Request a quote.

 Frequently Asked Questions About Powder Coating